 The deadline for filing taxes is the end of April.
 If you haven’t filed by then but do not owe any taxes, then it is no issue.
 If you do however owe any taxes in addition to what you have already paid, then there will be a penalty to pay.

-what is a t4 and why you need it for your tax return
+What is a T4 and why you need it for your Canadian tax return

 Working out your residency status

-- If you like control and don’t have much money spare, consider completing the process yourself.
+- If you like control and/or are on a budget, consider completing the process yourself

 1. Complete the process yourself by mail (cheapest, most effort)